-The proposed compound with its mix of construction works and related infrastructure would likely have significant adverse landscape and visual effects.
+The Bonstone Reception Compound with its mix of construction works and related infrastructure would likely have significant adverse landscape and visual effects.
 The significance of these effects is very project stage dependent.
 Of particular importance in landscape and visual terms, are the effects of the following:

-- creation of site access - vegetation clearance, including felling of trees and hedge removal - topsoil stripping, with storage for reinstatement - earthworks to create level areas in the sites - creation of platforms for working machinery where necessary - site fencing, hoarding, and lighting - provision of offices, workshops, and welfare cabins - delivery and storage areas for materials. - launch shaft - generation of a huge quantity of surplus material arisings for removal off site. - temporary attenuation / storage lagoons. - culverting of watercourses - lighting for the launch shaft (24 hour working) - security lighting in the wider compound area - a new permanent valve house building served by a permanent access track and the area secured with boundary fencing.
+- creation of site access tracks and car parking - limited vegetation clearance with potential for effects on trees, hedgerows intended for retention due to the planning application boundary lying within their root protection areas. - soil stripping, with storage for reinstatement - substantial earthworks up to 11m high embankment with a 2.4m high hoarding to create level areas in the site

+- site fencing, hoarding, and lighting - provision of construction paraphernalia including offices, workshops, generator and a tunnel boring machine - delivery and storage areas for materials. - 45m high crane - generation of surplus material arisings for removal off site. - temporary attenuation/storage lagoon. - lighting for the main shaft (24 hour working) - security lighting in the wider compound area - temporary closure and diversion of the local PRoW network - a new permanent valve house building with a hard standing area and boundary fencing on regraded land served by a permanent access track.
+There would be no 'rationalisation' of United Utilities buildings as the two existing ones would be retained. - new permanent raised chambers with a substantial concrete hardstanding